Far Beyond Driven: Music and lyrics

-The band tuned lower on the album than on previous efforts, with the song “Hard Lines, Sunken Cheeks” going as low as C# standard.
-Unlike the bands previous major label albums, many of the songs, such as "5 Minutes Alone", feature double-tracked and layered vocals from singer Phil Anselmo.
+The band tuned lower on the album than on previous efforts, with the song “Hard Lines, Sunken Cheeks” going as low as C♯ standard.
+Unlike the band's previous major-label albums, many of the songs, such as "5 Minutes Alone", feature double-tracked and layered vocals from singer Phil Anselmo.
 Several lyrical topics appear on Far Beyond Driven.
 The track "Good Friends and a Bottle of Pills" seems to be a reference to the song "Good Friends and a Bottle of Wine" on the Ted Nugent album Weekend Warriors.
-Anselmo spoke about the track, saying:
+Anselmo said about the track:

 "The lyrical content was me probably giving a nod to my fascination at the time with Nick Cave's Birthday Party.
 Nick Cave was a genius.
-I will say the lyrics [on 'Good Friends'] tell a true story.
+I will say the lyrics tell a true story.
 I made a lot of mistakes as a youngster, and to reveal to this particular person who it was about, why it was about, what happened that particular night, would not be very kosher.
 I can't do it.
 To this day, I won't do it.
 It would just be in bad taste.
 At this point, I don't think that person would want five minutes alone with me, unless we have a sip of white wine."

-Pantera's bassist Rex Brown spoke about "Good Friends and a Bottle of Pills" saying:
+Pantera's bassist Rex Brown said about "Good Friends and a Bottle of Pills":

 "It was just kind of fucking around – Vinnie had a drumbeat, Dime was just fucking around with that pedal, and I had the five-string bass. ...
 We listened to it and at first, we went, 'What the fuck is that?'
 Then when Phil put the vocals on it, it just blew everybody's fucking minds.
 I don't know what the fuck he was thinking with the lyrics."

-Phil Anselmo talked about the song "Strength Beyond Strength", saying:
+Phil Anselmo said about the song "Strength Beyond Strength":